abhinavsingh/proxy.py/README.md

 Now use CA flags with other
 [plugin examples](#plugin-examples) to see them work with `https` traffic.

+To intercept TLS traffic from a server using a self-signed certificate add the `--insecure` flag to disable mandatory TLS certificate validation.

 ## TLS Interception With Docker

 Important notes about TLS Interception with Docker container: